 There’re psychological tests that measure the intensity of angry feelings, how prone to anger you are, and how well you handle it.

-But chances are good that if you do have a problem with anger, you already know it.
-If you find yourself acting in ways that seem out of control and frightening, you might need help finding better ways to deal with this emotion.
+But chances are good that if you’ve got a problem with anger, you already know it.
+If you find yourself acting in ways that seem out of control you might need to find better ways to deal with this emotion.

 Types of anger